Window of Opportunity

 Mrva was still continuing forward, of course, but the demon horde had a solution for him as well, it seemed.
 The ground in front of the charging Mrva suddenly erupted, and a multitude of thorny, ropy tentacles shot forwards and wrapped themselves around the golem’s limbs and torso.
 Zorian ordered Mrva to simply charge through and use his great weight and momentum to break free, but to his surprise, this didn’t work.
 The thorny tentacles refused to break or lose their grip on the golem, and managed to stop its charge.

-Like an ominous figure, a large rose demon rose out of the earth, tall enough to tower even over Mrva.
+Like an ominous figure, a large rose-shaped demon rose out of the earth, tall enough to tower even over Mrva.
 Zorian remembered seeing it near the epicenter of that initial clash between the angel tree and the demon torso, after which it disappeared.
 He had thought it died back then, but apparently it simply took shelter under the ground and waited for a convenient moment to reveal itself.

 Considering it could stop a charging Mrva in his tracks, the demon rose was likely quite powerful.

 They had only spent a few moments engaging the grub swarm and the demon rose when Zorian received a telepathic message from a familiar voice.

 [What are you doing?] the angel tree thundered in his mind.
 The voice was calm and collected, but the mental volume of the communication was painfully high and the tone was accusatory.
 [Stop wasting your time here and get out of this place.
 You need to stop Panaxeth from breaking free of his prison, or else all this will be irrelevant.]